gatsbyjs/gatsby/docs/docs/gatsby-link.md

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-why-and-how-to-use-gatsby-s-link-component"
-  lessonTitle="Why and How to Use Gatsby’s Link Component" />
+  lessonTitle="Why and How to Use Gatsby's Link Component" />

 ### Replace `a` tags with the `Link` tag for local links